Flights cancelled as security staff strike at Frankfurt airport

-FRANKFURT (Reuters) - Security workers at Frankfurt airport went on strike on Friday, prompting dozens of flight cancellations and causing delays to travelers passing through Europe’s third-largest hub.
+FRANKFURT, Feb 21 (Reuters) - Security workers at Frankfurt airport went on strike on Friday, prompting dozens of flight cancellations and causing delays to travellers passing through Europe’s third-largest hub.

 Union Verdi had called on security staff employed by private firms grouped under the BDSW banner to strike from 0100 GMT until 2200 GMT in a bid to achieve higher pay.